eXept Software AG Logo

 Ignore the receiver-exception during evaluation - i.e. simply continue,

-but remember if the signal was raised.
+but remember if an exception was raised.

-and only a single raise is performed after the blocks evaluation.
+and only a single raise is performed after the block's evaluation.

 Deferring makes sense for some signals, such as UserInterrupt or AbortSignal,